GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 ## Federal Technical Guidance

 This table lists Technical Guidance published under ICAM.
-The provide technical details to support consistent, secure and effective implementation of the policies.
+They provide technical details to support consistent, secure and effective implementation of the policies.

+Click on the name of a guidance document to see more details about it, and for a link to the document itself.

 {% assign sorted_guidance = site.data.laws-policies-standards | where: "type", "Guidance" | sort: "published", "last" %}